Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Misaligned hot inflows

 \section{Misaligned hot inflows}

-In this section, we summarize key aspects of hot rotating inflows derived by previous papers \citep{Cowie80, sternMaximumAccretionRate2020,sternAccretionDiskGalaxies2024,hafenHotmodeAccretionPhysics2022}.
-We then use these results to establish our expectations for cases where hot CGM rotation is tilted with respect to the rotation axis of the disc (hereafter misaligned hot inflows).
+In this section, we first summarise key aspects of hot rotating inflows (or `rotating cooling flows') derived by previous papers, starting with the non-rotating case and then adding rotation.
+We then establish our expectations for cases where the hot CGM rotation axis is tilted (or `misaligned') relative to that of the disc.

-Hot rotating inflows (also called `rotating cooling flows') are subsonic solutions to the fluid equations of an inviscid ideal gas in an external gravitational potential $\Phi$, in which ongoing feedback heating is negligible relative to radiative cooling:
+The fluid equations of a radiatively cooling, inviscid ideal gas in an external gravitational potential have the following solution, assuming spherical symmetry, steady-state, and a highly subsonic flow \citep[e.g.,][]{fabian84,sternCoolingFlowSolutions2019}: